otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing.md

 ## Advanced Exercises

 These exercises will require you to do some research and problem-solving independently.
-Completing these exercises will help you deepen you understanding of **REST API** development, but also achieve high marks in the **Project** assessment.
+Completing these exercises will help you deepen you understanding of **REST API** development, but also help you achieve high marks in the **Project** assessment.

 ---